 Medal of Honor

-Reporting directly to the National Command Authority, a relatively unknown unit of hand-picked warriors is assembled whenever a mission absolutely must not fail.
+Reporting directly to the National Command Authority, a relatively unknown unit of hand-picked fighters is assembled whenever a mission absolutely must not fail.
 They are the Tier 1 operators.
 There are over 2 million active-duty soldiers.
 Of these, approximately 50,000 report directly to Special Operations Command.
 Tier 1 Operators operate at a level that surpasses even the best-trained Special Operations Forces.
 While their exact number is classified, it is in the low three-digit range.
 They are living, breathing precision instruments of war.
 They are experts in the application of force.
 The new Medal of Honor was inspired by and developed in collaboration with real Tier 1 operators from this elite unit.
 Players step into the shoes of these warriors and use their unique skills to fight a new enemy under the most brutal and hostile conditions in modern-day Afghanistan.

 Story

-BEFORE THE CIA THERE WAS THE OSS The Office of Strategic Services was officially established in June 1942 under the direction of General "Wild Bill" Donovan.
-If ever the romantic notion of being a spy really excited you, it was probably at the OSS.
-Young men and women, often recruited right out of college, entered the world of wartime cloak and dagger intelligence.
-It was an exciting and dangerous time, and as the war expanded, so did the mission of the OSS.
-Sabotage, search and rescue, and subversion were part of the organization's daily work.
-Then a young Air Transport Corps lieutenant stepped on the scene and changed the OSS forever.
-On June 5, 1944 - the night before the D-Day invasion - the Allied command launched the largest airdrop of troops in history up to that time.
-It was a complete disaster.
-Most of the planes missed their targets, were shot down, or crashed because of bad weather.
-One pilot, however, got the regiment he was carrying to the correct drop zone before his C-47 transport was brought down by enemy fire.
-It was Jimmy Patterson, an unassuming twenty-four-year-old from Carthage, MO.
-Patterson heroically protected his wounded crew from a roving German patrol and single-handedly took out half a dozen Wehrmacht personnel before help arrived.
-For his actions, he was nominated for the Congressional Medal of Honor - the nation's highest military honor.
-Just days before he was sent back to the U.S. for a War Bonds tour, however, Patterson disappeared from his sickbed.
-Medal of Honor tells the story of what happened next.
+The Office of Strategic Services (OSS) was officially established in June 1942 under the leadership of General “Wild Bill” Donovan.
+If there was ever a time when the romantic notions of life as a spy became a reality, it was undoubtedly during the OSS era.
+Young men and women, often recruited straight out of college, plunged into the mysterious world of wartime intelligence.
+It was an exciting and dangerous time, and as the war progressed, so did the OSS’s mission.
+Sabotage, search-and-rescue operations, and subversion became part of the organization’s daily operations.
+During this time, a young lieutenant in the Air Transport Corps stepped onto the scene and changed the OSS forever.
+On June 5, 1944—the night before the D-Day invasion—the Allied command launched the largest troop airdrop in history to that point.
+It was a total disaster.
+Many planes missed their targets, were shot down, or crashed due to bad weather.
+One pilot, however, managed to bring the regiment he was transporting to the correct drop zone before his C-47 transport plane was forced to land by enemy fire.
+That pilot was Jimmy Patterson, an unassuming 24-year-old from Carthage, Missouri.
+Patterson heroically protected his wounded crew from a roaming German patrol and single-handedly took out half a dozen Wehrmacht soldiers before help arrived.
+For his actions, he was nominated for the Congressional Medal of Honor—the nation’s highest military decoration.
+But just days before he was to be sent back to the United States for a War Bonds tour, Patterson vanished from his hospital bed.
+“Medal of Honor” tells the story of what happened next.

 Fans